arjan/sworm/README.md

 > Note: handoff still needs to be implemented, see issue #1.

+## Architecture

+Sworm combines Horde's DynamicSupervisor and Registry modules to reproduce the Swarm library.

+To be able to register an aribtrary `{m, f, a}` specification with Sworm, it spawns a *delegate process* and uses this process as the primary process for name registration and supervision.
+This delegate process then spawns and links the actual process as specified in the MFA.

+This way, any MFA can be used with Sworm like it can with Swarm, and does not need to be aware of it, because the delegate process handles name registration, process shutdown on name conflicts, and, in the near future, process handoff.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed